e0426051/ip/docs/README.md

 ## Quick Start Guide
 1. Install Java 11 on your computer.
 Refrain from using other versions to minimize unexpected runtime errors.
-2. Download duke.jar to your computer.
-Place duke.jar in a non-restricted folder to minimize I/O errors.
+2. Download duke to your computer.
+Place duke in a non-restricted folder to minimize I/O errors.
 An example of a restricted folder in Windows may be the root directory `C:\`.
-3. Use `cd` command to navigate to the correct folder and run the program using `java -jar duke.jar`.
+3. Use `cd` command to navigate to the correct folder and run the program using `java -jar [filename].jar`.
 The `cd` navigation is important as duke will only search the current directory for the file, and not the root directory of the duke program itself automatically.
 4. If you are a new user, the program will create a duke.txt file.
 Please do not delete this file as it contains all your tasks.

 ## Features